 Often, what a team needs to do to move forwards is already known by the team members, but it’s not conscious, shared, or actioned.
-Mirror Mirror takes a systemic and focused approach to discovering alignment gaps and opportunities within teams.
-The process also assesses learning behaviours that support alignment and team effectiveness.
+Mirror Mirror takes a systemic approach to discovering and addressing alignment gaps within teams to improve engagement and performance.